 The Victorian Curriculum F–10 - VCAA

-Guidance to help all Victorian schools manage and record student attendance.
+Advice to help all Victorian schools to understand the legal requirements for managing and recording student attendance.

 Schooling is compulsory for children and young people aged 6 – 17 years.
 Students are expected to attend their enrolled school during normal school hours every day of each term, unless:

-- the student is registered for home schooling and have only a partial enrolment in a school for particular activities
+- the student is registered for home schooling and has only a partial enrolment in a school for particular activities

-- the student has an approved exemption from school attendance.
+- the student has an approved exemption from school enrolment or attendance.